Use-case descriptions

 - “hop” is mapped to canonical command Jump.

-- Provide visual confirmation and log synonym used and mapping confidence.
+- Provide visual confirmation, log synonym used, and log mapping confidence.

 Alternate flows / exceptions:

-Triggering Event: Steven uses the API toolkit to set up the basic commands the game will understand.
+Triggering Event: Developer uses the API toolkit to set up the basic commands the game will understand.

 Normal flow:

-- They tell the API what each command means and connect those commands to the game’s actions.
-When a player speaks, the API listens, figures out the right command, and sends it back to the game in a clear format.
+- They tell the API what each command means and map those commands to game actions.

 Normal flow:

-- Stan's caretaker uses the API window and goes to settings.
+- AAC player's caretaker uses the API window and goes to settings.

 - The system has toggleable settings for input history.